 Four or More Unpaid Parking Tickets

-- If a vehicle accumulates four (4) or more parking tickets in an academic year, the vehicle may be immediately towed.
+If a vehicle accumulates four (4) or more parking tickets in an academic year, the vehicle may be immediately towed.
 The owner or operator of the vehicle is responsible for all towing and storage expenses and must pay all unpaid parking tickets.

-- In addition, the parking committee may suspend a student faculty or staff’s on-campus parking privileges.
+In addition, the parking committee may suspend a student, faculty or staff’s on-campus parking privileges.

-- A five-member parking committee made up of a Parking Clerk, Regis College Police Officer, a faculty/staff member, and two students will meet to hear from anyone contesting a ticket.
+A five-member parking committee made up of a Parking Clerk, Regis College Police Officer, a faculty/staff member, and two students will meet to hear from anyone contesting a ticket.
 The committee will decide whether to waive or uphold the fine.

-- Tickets that are ruled valid must be paid by cash or check to the university bursar in Room 205 of College Hall within ten business days of notification of the ruling.
+Tickets that are ruled valid will be charged to the student’s account.
+Non-students can pay by check to the Regis College Police Department in Room 102 of College Hall within ten business days of notification of the ruling.